RakkiZk/Zk-wallet/rust/key/README.md

-# Zero Knowledge voting simple
+# Zero Knowledge Wallet simple

 ZK voting does the same as the public vote, with a notable exception the votes are anonymous and only the final result is revealed in the public state